-Kashmir willow is grown in the Kashmir region of Pakistan and India.
-It is therefore a very cost-effective material for cricket bat manufacturers in those nations.
-The bats are often drier, harder and browner than English willow equivalents, which therefore impacts on durability.
-Kashmir willow bats are not as resilient as English willow bats and do not have as good a sweet spot.
-Thus Kashmir willow tends to be used in the production of low-cost junior bats and low-end adult cricket bats.
+Kashmir Willow is grown in the Kashmir region of Pakistan and India.
+It is a very cost-effective material for manufacturers in those nations.
+Kashmir willow makes the bats often drier, harder and browner than English Willow equivalents, which therefore impacts on durability.
+Kashmir Willow lacks the resilience of English Willow as well as not having as good a sweet spot.
+As a result of that, Kashmir Willow tends to be used in lower end bats Adult and Junior Bats.

-Now this boils down to personal preference.
-In recent years batting manufacturers have responded to the requirements of the modern game by producing a range of cricket bats that have a thick edge and large bow, which produce maximum power without compromising on a light pick-up.
+This is all down to personal preference.
+Batting manufacturers have responded to the requirements of the modern game by producing a range of bats that have a thick edge and large bow, which helps maximise power without compromising on a light pick-up.

-It's always worth picking up a bat (with gloves) and imitating your usual pick-up routine before committing to purchase.
-Is it light or weighty?
-Does it feel bottom-heavy with a low sweet spot?
-If the bat is extremely difficult to hold with one hand stretched out in front of you then it is probably too heavy.
+We believe it is well worth picking up a bat and imitating your usual pick-up routine before committing to purchase.
+Check whether it is light or too heavy.
+Whether it feels bottom-heavy with a low sweet spot.
+If a bat is difficult to hold out straight in front of you with one hand then it is probably too heavy.

-If you're an experienced cricketer then you will know whether a light or heavy cricket bat is right for you.
-Even if you opt for a heavy bat, you are still likely to desire a comparatively light pick-up for that particular weight.
-If you are new to the game then we recommend using a bat with a lighter pick-up, so that you can play back-foot shots and front-foot shot with equal ease.
-For example, the cut or pull shot (back-foot, square of the wicket) is difficult to play with a heavy bat.
+If you’re an experienced cricketer then you can easily pick up whether a light or heavy cricket bat is right for you.
+Even if you go for a heavy bat, you are still likely to want a light pick-up.
+If you are new to the game we recommend using a bat with a lighter pick-up, so that you can play back-foot shots and front-foot shot with equal ease.
+For example, the cut or pull shot is difficult to play with heavy bat.

-POWER: You can often judge the power of a cricket bat by the size of its spine and how large the edges are.
-Some bats will also have an elongated hitting zone to give you more room for error and all-round power, whilst others may have a highly concentrated hitting zone that will provide optimum power when the ball finds the middle of the cricket bat.
+You can often judge the power of a cricket bat by the size of its spine and how large the edges are.
+Certain bats have an elongated hitting zone to give you more room for error and all-round power, enabling your shot efficiency.
+Other bats have a highly concentrated hitting zone that will provide optimum power when the ball finds the middle of the cricket bat.